Controls

 Properties and event reference

-Text and action
+Content and action

 Click: bubbling routed event raised when the button is invoked.